 Below you'll see a list of the best colleges and universities for pursuing a doctor's degree in chemistry.

-University of Notre Dame is one of the best schools in the country for getting a doctor's degree in chemistry.
+University of Notre Dame is one of the finest schools in the country for getting a doctor's degree in chemistry.
 Notre Dame is a large private not-for-profit university located in the suburb of Notre Dame.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.